 Scheduling a Pool on a Node

-You must add the following entries to the corresponding storage class.
-In this example, it is openebs-storageclasses.yaml file.
-Hence, you must add the storage pool name in the openebs-percona storage class as Percona application is used in the example.
+For example, if you want to run a Percona application in this storage pool, you must create a storage class yaml called as openebs-storageclasses.yaml by adding the storage pool name in the openebs-percona storage class as Percona application is used in the example.

 You must mention the storage class name in the application.yaml file.
 For example, demo-percona-mysql-pvc.yaml file for the percona application.